arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 - Functional Programming
 include_in_index: false
 ---
+**In which you understand that it's all about function composition**

 So, we learnt that monadic functions are a way to model side effects without loosing the benefits of pure functions.
 Let's start from the hardest problem: making an impure function &dash; with IO side effects&dash; pure.